dosman33/GE-MPD-BatteryPack/README.md

 ## Printinig notes
 Print the shell parts flat-side down with support.
 The battey eliminator should be right-side-up with support.
 On the battery rear half, the retaining clip is pretty weak and can break off or fails to print correctly sometimes, my experience is the fit of the assembled battery pack to the radio is pretty tight and doesn't really need the clip anyway.
+Prints best with a 0.4mm nozzle, printing with a 0.8mm looses some detail and things dont fit quite as well.

 ## Other notes, errata: